andrew-andrushchenko/FastMedianFilter/README.md

 # FastMedianFilter

-Implementation of fast median filter based on color histogram.
+Fast median filter based on color histogram.
 <br/>

 # The idea
-The classic algorithm of median filter based on sorting can dramatically slow down processing speed.
+The classic algorithm of the median filter based on sorting can dramatically slow down processing speed.

 So we will use statistics to improve the situation.<br/>
-Let's suppose we have an image of size *M×N* pixels and some kernel (a neighbourhood of considered pixel aka. window) of size *K×K*, where *M* and *N* are some natural numbers, *K* is some natural odd number.
+Let's suppose we have an image of size *M×N* pixels and some kernel (a neighborhood of considered pixels, aka.
+Window) of size *K×K*, where *M* and *N* are some natural numbers and *K* is some natural odd number.

 Then do the next steps:
-1. Take half of neighbourhood size ( (K×K) / 2 );
+1. Take half of the neighborhood size ((K×K) / 2).
-1. Select a neighbourhood for pixel;
+1. Select a neighborhood for each pixel.
-1. Build a histogram for the selected neighbourhood;
+1. Build a histogram for the selected neighborhood.
-1. Sum frequencies for each intensity in histogram until we reach the half of neighbourhood size (calculated in Step 1);
+1. Sum the frequencies for each intensity in the histogram until we reach half of the neighborhood size (calculated in Step 1).
-1. The result will be an intensity on which we were reached the half of neighbourhood size;
+1. The result will be an intensity at which we reach half of the neighborhood size.
-1. Repeat for each pixel of image.
+1. Repeat for each pixel of the image.

 Note:
 > There is no reason to fully recalculate neighbourhood histogram for each pixel within one row.